-The following items are required to be submitted at least 30 days prior to the equity closing.
+The following items are required to be submitted at least thrity (30) days prior to the equity closing.
 ADOH will perform its second underwriting at this time.

-- A. Updated Form 3.

-- B. Evidence of land ownership.

-- C. Final documents for all sources of financing for the Project.
+- A. Updated Form 3 that includes terms and conditions under which the Project will close. - B. Evidence of land ownership. - C. Final documents for all sources of financing for the Project including documents that support the eligibility of deferred Developer Fee in basis.

-- D. A 15-year pro forma signed by the senior lender (or the syndicator/investor if the Project is funded 100% by equity) that exclusively reflects the following language verbatim: "We acknowledge that this pro forma financial statement substantially matches the assumptions used in our underwriting". - E. Complete Syndication or investor agreement, including all exhibits. - F. Executed construction contracts. - G. Building permits. - H. Submit evidence that a PDF of the mechanical plans and specifications have been submitted to the Governor's Office of Energy Policy (GOEP) and inspections have been scheduled with GOEP. - I. Construction lender's appraisal. - J. Form 16 Architect Certification evidencing compliance with Exhibit D Mandatory Design Guidelines and Sustainable Development points. - K. Updated project schedule. - L. Any unpaid fees owed to ADOH. - M. 8x10 photograph of an erected sign at the construction site listing all sources of financing.
-The sign must be a minimum size of 24 inches high by 36 inches wide, include a minimum 5-inch high ADOH logo and text printed at a minimum 72-point font.
+- D. A fifteen (15) year pro forma signed by the senior lender (or the syndicator/investor if the Project is funded one hundred percent (100%) by equity) that exclusively reflects the following language verbatim: "We acknowledge that this pro forma financial statement substantially matches the assumptions used in our underwriting". - E. Complete Syndication or investor agreement, including all exhibits. - F. Executed construction contracts. - G. Building permits (within five (5) days of closing on the construction loan). - H. Submit evidence that a PDF of the mechanical plans and specifications have been submitted to the Governor's Office of Energy Policy (GOEP) and inspections have been scheduled with GOEP.
+Submit a PDF copy of the plans and specifications that were approved by the Local Government's planning department to ADOH. - I. Construction lender's appraisal. - J. Form 16 Architect Certification evidencing compliance with Exhibit D Mandatory Design Guidelines and Sustainable Development points. - K. Updated project schedule. - L. Any unpaid fees owed to ADOH. - M. Eight by ten (8 x 10) photograph of an erected sign at the construction site listing all sources of financing.
+The sign must be a minimum size of twenty-four (24) inches high by thirty-six (36) inches wide, include a minimum five (5) inch high ADOH logo and text printed at a minimum seventy-two (72) point font.
 An individual ADOH sign does not have to be provided if incorporated into a larger group sign. - N. A resume demonstrating that the Property Management Company possesses the experience and capacity to manage the Project as required by I.R.C. § 42, the requirements of other applicable federal and state programs, and this Plan.
 In determining whether the Property Management Company identified in the Application has the requisite experience and capacity, ADOH will consider the following: - i.
-Whether the Property Management Company will make staff available to the Project that have managed Tax Credit properties for a period of five (5) years or more; - ii.
-Whether the Property Management Company will make staff available to the Project that have industry-standard training and are certified to manage Tax Credit properties; and - iii.
-Whether the Property Management Company has unresolved compliance issues at two(2) or more properties within the period beginning two (2) years before the date of the deadline for submittal of the Application. - 0.
-Insert a completed Form 8-4 "Management Company Experience." - P. Insert a completed Form 8-5 "Authorization for Release of Information," for the Property Management Company. - Q. Evidence that all Federal cross-cutting requirements have been met, if Project includes Federal funding from any source or project based Rental Assistance. - R. Evidence of Rental Assistance award, if applicable. - S. Additional documents, if requested by ADOH.
+Whether the Property Management Company will make staff available to the Project that have managed Tax Credit properties for a period of five (5) years or more; - Whether the Property Management Company will make staff available to the Project that have industry-standard training and are certified to manage Tax Credit properties; and - iii.
+Whether the Property Management Company has unresolved compliance issues at two (2) or more properties within the period beginning two (2) years before the date of the deadline for submittal of the Application. - O. Insert a completed Form 8-4 "Management Company Experience."

+- P. Insert a completed Form 8-5 "Authorization for Release of Information," for the Property Management Company. - Q. Evidence that all Federal cross-cutting requirements have been met, if Project includes Federal funding from any source or project based Rental Assistance. - R. Evidence of Rental Assistance award, if applicable. - S. Additional documents, if requested by ADOH.

-2.12 10% Cost Test Requirements
+2.12 Ten percent (10%) Cost Test Requirements

-The IRS requires that Owners of Projects receiving a Tax Credit Allocation which are not Placed in Service in the year their Allocation is made must meet the 10% Cost Test to have a valid Carryover Agreement.
-The 10% Cost Test due date will be 12 months from the issuance of the Tax Credit Reservation Letter.
+The IRS requires that Owners of Projects receiving a Tax Credit Allocation which are not Placed in Service in the year their Allocation is made must meet the ten percent (10%) Cost Test to have a valid Carryover Agreement.
+The ten percent (10%) Cost Test due date will be twelve (12) months from the issuance of the Tax Credit Reservation Letter.